 So why should all workplaces prioritize happiness?

-Love Week is the most engaging yearly culture tradition at Mindvalley that has increased productivity and forged stronger friendships among employees… Just by injecting some love into the workplace.
+Love Week is the most engaging yearly culture tradition at Mindvalley.
+Since its implementation, it has increased productivity and forged stronger friendships among employees… just by injecting some love into the workplace.

 But it gets better.

 This Gallup study finds that providing social support generates greater productivity in the long run.
 And this 2008 Gallup Consulting study concluded that employee engagement is a force that drives business outcomes, and that engaged employees are more productive, profitable and customer-focused.

 According to Shawn Achor, author of The Happiness Advantage: The Seven Principles of Positive Psychology That Fuel Success and Performance at Work, 95% of people who give no social support at work have no work engagement.